Skip to content

 If you are looking to enrich your existing Python project with support for formulae, you have come to the right place.
 Formulaic is designed with simple APIs that should make it straightforward to integrate into any project.

 In this document we provide several general recommendations for developers integrating Formulaic, and then some more specific guidance for developers looking to migrate existing formula functionality from patsy.
-As you are working on integration Formulaic, if you come across anything not mentioned here that really ought to be, please report it to our Issue Tracker.
+As you are working on integrating Formulaic, if you come across anything not mentioned here that really ought to be, please report it to our Issue Tracker.

 Recommendations